 Ubuntu for tablets introduced, Touch Developer Preview for Nexus 7 and Nexus 10 coming Feb.
-21Alex Wagner - Senior News Editor
+21Alex Wagner - Deputy Managing Editor, News Desk

 Tablet time is here.
 After posting a tablet-related teaser and countdown on the Ubuntu home page yesterday, Canonical this morning announced a new version of Ubuntu meant for use on tablet devices.
 The interface looks fairly similar to the one that we've seen on Ubuntu for phones in recent months, with users getting greeted by a Welcome screen with a large circle that displays notifications.
 Ubuntu for tablets supports multiple user accounts, and each account will be secured with full encryption for user data.
 There's also a guest mode for those times that you need to let someone borrow your tablet for a few minutes.

 As with Ubuntu for phones, Ubuntu for tablets relies heavily on gestures for getting around.
 The OS features the same "Edge magic" gestures, meaning that users can slide their finger from the left side of the display to access their favorite apps and swipe all the way to the right to get back to the main apps screen.
 Swiping from the right edge will bring up Side Stage, which is a feature that allows phone apps to run alongside tablet apps in a small window on the right side.
 Tablet apps that support a phone layout can also be placed in the Side Stage.
 Ubuntu for tablets will also feature voice control in the Ubuntu heads-up display (HUD).